In today’s high-growth companies, leadership development isn’t a luxury.

 2. Hope Isn’t a Pipeline.
 Strategy Is.

-One of our clients once said, “We’re not bad at hiring.
+A CEO put it bluntly: “We’re not bad at hiring.
 We’re just bad at multiplying.”

 Building a leadership pipeline means asking strategic questions:

-- Who are we developing?
+- Who am I developing?

-- What are we preparing them for?
+- What am I preparing them for?

-- How do we measure growth?
+- How do I measure growth?

 3. You Don’t Hire Culture.
 You Build It (Every Day).